Blog

 Immersing ourselves in the Lord’s Passion brings up all kinds of emotions.
 Although we play the role of the crowd as we retell the story within Mass, I can relate to so many of the characters involved.
 Judas betrays Jesus, Peter, who denies our Lord, the vengeance and anger of the high priests, the elders, and the scribes, and even the blindness of Pilate.
 Raw emotions usually overflow within me as I feel all sorts of unworthiness and need for a Savior.

-I tried to ignore it and concentrate on the Lord, thinking that if my son saw me kneeling, with my eyes closed, he would know that I was kind of in the middle of something.
-Instead, the rapidness of the calling and the intensity picked up.
-“Daddy, Daddy, Daddy, Daddy, Daddy.”
+I tried to ignore it and concentrate on the Lord, thinking that if my son saw me kneeling with my eyes closed, he would know that I was kind of in the middle of something.
+Instead, the rapidity and intensity of the calling picked up.
+“Daddy, Daddy, Daddy, Daddy, Daddy, Daddy.”
 Finally, I gave in, turned to him, and asked what he needed.
-He responded with, “is today Palm Sunday?”
+He responded, ” Is today Palm Sunday?”

-The first reading was proclaimed, then the Psalm, then the second reading.
-Now we were ready for the Passion according to the Gospel of Mark.
-We stood and were prepared to begin.
+The first reading was proclaimed, followed by the Psalm and the second.
+According to the Gospel of Mark, we were ready for the Passion.
+We stood and prepared to begin.

-Everything was going as planned at this point.
-My two boys were content as my wife Amy and I followed along together.
-I even got to shut my eyes for a good portion as I began to allow my life and emotions to be immersed into the story.
+At this point, everything was going as planned.
+My two boys were content as my wife, Amy, and I followed along together.
+I even got to shut my eyes for a good portion as I began to immerse myself in the story, allowing my life and emotions to be immersed in it.

 Then, just as Jesus was nailed to the cross, just as He was asking the Father why He had forsaken Him, just as we were about to kneel, like Mary, at the foot of the cross as Jesus breathed His last breath…I heard that voice again.